 Whose stuff is it?

-The concept of affirmative links under Texas law relates to allegations of possession of an illegal item or substance, and refers to evidence that links a defendant to the item or substance in question.
+The concept of affirmative links refers to evidence that links a defendant to the item or substance in question.

 In Texas, possession of an illegal item or substance requires more than mere proximity to the item or substance.
 Rather, the prosecution must show that the defendant exercised care, control, and management over the item or substance.
-This can be done through affirmative links, which are specific facts and circumstances that demonstrate that the defendant had possession of the item or substance.
+This is affirmative links.
+Or, specific facts and circumstances that demonstrate that the defendant had possession of the item or substance.

-When multiple parties are present at a location where an illegal item or substance is discovered by law enforcement, the prosecution must show that each individual had possession of the item or substance.
-This can be difficult to do if there is no direct evidence linking a particular individual to the item or substance.
+When multiple parties are present, the prosecution must show that each individual had possession of the item or substance.
+This can be difficult to do if there is no direct evidence linking a someone to the item or substance.

-However, Texas law recognizes a theory of joint possession, which can apply when multiple parties share control over the item or substance.
-Joint possession requires that each party have knowledge of the illegal item or substance and the ability to exercise control over it.
-This can be shown through evidence of shared access, such as when the item or substance is found in a common area or when there is evidence of a joint enterprise or agreement to possess the item or substance.
+However, Texas law recognizes joint possession, which can apply when multiple parties share control over the item or substance.
+Joint possession requires each party have knowledge of the item or substance and the ability to exercise control over it.
+They consider shared access.
+Such as when the item is in a common area.
+Or, when there is evidence of a joint enterprise or agreement to possess the item or substance.

-When there is an allegation of joint possession of an illegal item or substance, Texas courts may consider the following affirmative links:
+When there is joint possession of an illegal item or substance, Texas courts may consider the following affirmative links:

 - Knowledge: Whether the defendant had knowledge of the illegal item or substance.